kulbida/music-loader/README.md

 end
 ```

-2. Inherit from the base class `BaseOperation`
+2. Inherit from the base class `BaseReducer`
 3. Define attributes and implement `constructor`, `run!` and `valid?` methods.

 1 `run!`   - this method will be executed by the `Processor` class as an operation.
 Here you can define all the logic to mutate the input data or report the issue to the log file.